getvictor/website/content/posts/create-chrome-extension/index.md

 ## Prerequisites

 For this tutorial, no additional tools are required.
 We will create the extension using a text editor and the Chrome browser.

-## Three parts of a Chrome extension
+## Three parts of a Chrome extension {#parts-of-chrome-extension}

 The three main parts of a Chrome extension are the background script, content script(s), and popup.
 All these parts are optional.

 {{< figure src="chrome-extension-parts.svg" title="Parts of a Chrome extension" alt="Parts of a Chrome extension" >}}

 1. [background script](#create-background-script): Also known as a **service worker**, this is a long-running script that runs in the background.
 It can listen for events and perform tasks.
 2. [content script(s)](#create-content-script): This script runs in the context of a web page.
 It can interact with the DOM and modify the page, including adding UI elements.
 The extension can statically inject this script or dynamically inject it by the background script or the popup.
 3. [popup](#create-popup): This small HTML page appears when a user clicks the extension icon.
 It can contain buttons, forms, and other UI elements.
 This is the extension's user interface.

 These three parts of the extension run independently but can communicate with each other using message passing, events, and storage.

 Our first extension will have a popup with a turn-on/off switch and an input field.
 The extension will blur the page elements containing the text in the input field.

 ## `manifest.json` configuration file

 Create a `src` directory for the extension.
 This directory will contain all the extension files.

 The `manifest.json` file is the configuration file of a Chrome extension.
 It contains metadata about the extension, such as its name, version, permissions, and scripts.

 ## Creating the popup {#create-popup}